Whimsy Stick

 What Actually Makes the Best Interactive Dog Toy Worth Buying

-Before comparing categories of interactive dog toys, here’s the framework I use to evaluate any toy.
+Before comparing categories, here’s the framework I use to evaluate any toy.
 It answers in about 30 seconds whether something is worth the money — or worth the shelf space.

 The 5-Point Evaluation

 Does it require handler involvement?
-Interactive dog toys that work without you don’t build relationship, handler focus, or training outcomes.
+Toys that work without you don’t build relationship, handler focus, or training outcomes.
 The best interactive dog toy should need you to function.

 Does it address prey drive, not just boredom?
 Boredom and unmet prey drive are different problems.
 Most toys solve boredom.
 Almost none solve prey drive — which is what’s actually driving destructive behavior in high-energy dogs.

 Can you embed commands in the play session?
-The best interactive dog toy creates natural moments to practice wait, drop it, leave it, and recall.
+The best interactive dog toys create natural moments to practice wait, drop it, leave it, and recall.
 If the toy can’t accommodate commands, it’s entertainment, not training.

 Does it have replaceable parts?
 Lures, attachments, and wear surfaces should be swappable.
 You should be buying replacement parts — not a whole new toy every time one component wears out.